Born: 1876, Mutton Hall, Wetherden, Suffolk.

 Framlingham College information courtesy of Kate – archivist – https://www.framlinghamcollege.co.uk/

 Probate to Edward John Clarke Ballam – uncle, a threshing engine-proprietor.

-James is also remembered on the chapel war memorial at Framlingham College, and on a private memorial at St. Mary’s Church, Wetherden, Suffolk.
+James is also remembered on the chapel war memorial at Framlingham College, and on a private memorial in the chancel at St. Mary’s Church, Wetherden, Suffolk.

 James is laid to rest near a fellow Old Framlinghamian, 24 year old, Allan Blomfield Flowerdew, a farmer’s son, from Billingford, Norfolk.
 Alan was ranked a Private, of 43rd Company, Imperial Yeomanry, 12th Battalion, he too died from Enteric Fever, at Zeerust, 28th March 1901.